 Alternatively, go to a local farm and learn about how local farmers work in the area.
 Enjoy a free evening to grab some delicious food, pick up your new clothes or explore Hoi An at night.

-In the morning, grab some breakfast before boarding the bus to Da Nang.
-Then, catch a flight from Da Nang to Ho Chi Minh City and arrive at your accommodation at around midday.
+Before checking out your hostel grab some lunch and board the bus to Da Nang airport.
+Then, catch a flight from Da Nang to Ho Chi Minh City and arrive at your accommodation at around 6pm.

 Ho Chi Minh City is Vietnam’s bustling capital and the traffic and motorbikes is like nothing you have ever experienced.
 You then have the option to embark on an orientation walking tour of the city.
 For those interested, visit Ben Thanh Market for great fashion bargains and a delicious street food dinner.
 Head to the hostel’s rooftop bar, the first stop of this evening’s bar crawl.